ngctnnnn/Automode-for-sokoban/README.md

 # Sokoban
-This is my project for CS106 - Artificial Intelligence homework - using depth first search, breadth first search and uniform cost search to upgrade auto mode for Sokoban game
+This is my project for CS106 - Artificial Intelligence homework - using path finding algorithms to upgrade auto mode for Sokoban game